1 - Under Pressure - Population

 The End of the Nation State?

 This unit focuses on the components of global population change, specifically the factors affecting the birth and death rates.
+An investigation of how population change is linked to the economics of a country.
+Students will also explore the methods in which countries try, and control population growth and decline.

 Culture, Management and Intervention - how do differing cultures impact population change?
 Can the population size of a country truly be controlled?